 Monitor Kubernetes nodes and resource consumption

-- Identify if you have enough nodes in your cluster and resource allocations to existing nodes is sufficient for deployed applications.
+- Identify if you have enough nodes in your cluster and resource allocations to existing nodes is sufficient for deployed applications with our Kubernetes container monitoring system.

 - Ensure all nodes on the cluster are healthy - monitor the CPU and memory for Kubernetes nodes (workers and masters).